-Our foster care supervisor is available via the Foster Care cell phone 24 hours a day (510-846-3312).
-Foster care volunteers are given an emergency phone number to call if an emergency arises while the animal is in your care.
+You will be able to reach us, or one of our designated veterinary partners, 24 hours a day.
+Foster care volunteers are given emergency phone numbers to call if an emergency arises while the animal is in your care.
 This number should be used for emergencies only.